-The main focus of research into neglect has focused on children, scant research has explored the impact of neglect on adolescents.
-This is a critical issue as research suggests it is impact is higher on adolescence than young people, and rates are increasing.
-Assessing and identifying neglect in young people is more difficult.
-It presents social workers with the challenge of separating what is increased autonomy in the young person with what is neglect that may endanger them.
+Research into neglect has focused on children, whilst scant research has explored the impact of neglect on adolescents.
+This is a critical issue as research suggests the impact is greater on adolescence than younger children, and its rates are increasing.
+However, assessing and identifying neglect in young people is more difficult.
+It presents social workers with the challenge of separating what is increased autonomy in the young person and what is neglect that may endanger them.

 This course will provide a detailed over view of adolescent development and the shifting parental role.
-Using this as a basis it will examine the four main sources of neglect and the impact it this can have on young people.
-If will look at key issues in assessment regarding signs of risk and offer practitioners a clear cut of point when neglect becomes critical.
+Using this as a basis, it will examine the four main sources of neglect and the impact this can have on young people.
+It will look at key issues in assessment regarding signs of risk and offer practitioners a clear cut-off point for when neglect becomes critical.

 Who is This Course for?

 This course is for those working in safeguarding or supporting young people at risk.
 As such it will be helpful for social workers, teachers, those in the youth criminal justice system, family workers, those working with young people at risk of sexual exploitation and related fields such as substance misuse and mental health.

 The training course is highly interactive, even during presentations.
 It uses a wide variety of learning approaches including presentations, pairs and small group work exercises and self-assessment.
 The course is also supported with free e-learning and further resources to re-cap, review and refresh learning.

 To equip those working with young people to make informed assessment of risk posed to young people through neglect and respond appropriately.